Sunday, January 10, 2010

 1/4 to 1/2 cup soy sauce

-1 clove minced garlic
+3 cloves minced garlic

 mix ingredients in a saucepan over medium heat until honey is worked through the marinade.
 Cool and then marinate meat for at least a half hour.
 When cooking meat, pour marinade in the pan with the meat.
-It will render and soak into the meat for a very flavorful start to any Mexican dish.
+It will render and soak into the meat for a very flavorful start to any Asian dish.

 Monday, January 4, 2010